mykelalvis/FT/Traveller/Factions/Arkesh Spacers.md

 ## Oasis

 This drinking establishment can be found in the Commercial Dome near the access tunnels to the starport and is popular with travellers and traders.
 It is often the first stop for people who have recently arrived but it does have a fair amount of regulars too.
-The atmosphere inside ‘The Spacers’ is usually loud and a little rough but the place does have a certain charm.
+The atmosphere inside 'The Spacers' is usually loud and a little rough but the place does have a certain charm.
 Due to the free traders and merchants who can always be found here, it is a good place to make contacts.

 ---